Health Care Mandate Information

 The U.S. Postal Service generally forwards checks.
 However, if you want to determine the status of your refund or whether your check has been returned by the Post Office as undeliverable, you can do so by calling our automated refund line at 617-887-MDOR or toll-free in Massachusetts at 800-392-6089, 24 hours a day or by accessing the WebFile for Income application.

-Generally, a taxpayer is required to make estimated payments if the expected tax due after credits and withholding exceeds $400 (effective for tax years beginning on or after January 1, 2005; additional detailed information can be found in TIR 04-25: Effect of Recent Legislation on the Personal Income Tax, Withholding of Tax, and the Declaration of Estimated Tax by Individuals.)
+Generally, a taxpayer is required to make estimated payments if the expected tax due after credits and withholding exceeds $400.
+Additional detailed information can be found in TIR 04-25.
 To avoid penalty charges, taxes on this income must be paid in quarterly installments using Form 1-ES, Estimated Income Tax Vouchers for Individuals or Form 2-ES, Estimated Income Tax Vouchers for Fiduciaries, Corporate Trusts and Other Unincorporated Organizations.
 You may make estimated payments using one of the following:

-- Using Form 1-ES , Estimated Income Tax Vouchers for Individuals or
+- Form 1-ES , Estimated Income Tax Vouchers for Individuals; or

 - Form 2-ES , Estimated Income Tax Vouchers for Fiduciaries, Corporate Trusts and Other Unincorporated Organizations.

-A Form 1099G notifies you of your 2012 Massachusetts income tax overpayment paid in 2013.
-This overpayment amount may be considered income required to be reported on your 2013 Federal 1040, line 10, Taxable Refunds, if you itemized your deductions on Schedule A in 2012 and the amount you claimed for state income taxes was the withholding amount and/or total estimated payment amounts made in 2012.
+A Form 1099G notifies you of your 2013 Massachusetts income tax overpayment received in 2014.
+This overpayment amount may be considered income required to be reported on your 2014 Federal 1040, line 10, Taxable Refunds, if you itemized your deductions on Schedule A in 2013 and the amount you claimed for state income taxes was the withholding amount and/or total estimated payment amounts made in 2013.

 Massachusetts allows same-sex couples to be married, and they may either file as married filing separately or married filing jointly in Massachusetts.
 As a result of the U.S. Supreme Court decision, United States v.
 Windsor, 133 S. Ct.
 2675 (2013), same-sex married couples from now on will file their federal tax returns as married persons, jointly or separately.
 See Rev. Rul.
 2013-17 and any subsequent federal guidance.
 Same-sex married couples will no longer be required to combine amounts from two separate federal returns in order to file a Massachusetts joint return, but instead will simply carry information from the federal return to the state return according the rules for married filers.